Heighington, Lincolnshire

 Heighington (/ˈheɪ.ɪŋ.tən/ HAY-ing-tən) is a village and civil parish in the North Kesteven district of Lincolnshire, England.
-It is situated about 4 mi south-east from the city and county town of Lincoln.
+It is situated about 4 mi south-east of Lincoln.

 In the 2001 Census the population of the parish was recorded as 2,918 in 1,203 households.

 Geography

 Heighington civil parish adjoins to the south of Washingborough.
 To the west of the village, the parish boundary with Washingborough follows Sheepwash Lane and at the bridge at the crossroads over the railway, follows Washingborough Road east.
 When travelling on the main road between the two villages, Washingborough Pits is the main demarcation.
 It passes along Gail Grove, a section of Lee Avenue, Sandra Crescent, along the back of the gardens of Eve Gardens to the east, then along a footpath to the north of Sunningdale Grove.
 It follows the footpath east, then follows a hedge northwards to meet Fen Road (B1190), passing through Moor Farm, to the east of the farm shop, and north of Willow Tree Farm, it follows Middle Fen Lane to the north-east along Heighington Fen.
 It passes to the north of Slate House Farm along a track, and at Boundary Farm, next to the River Witham and National Cycle Route 1 (Water Rail Way), it becomes the North Kesteven boundary, with West Lindsey and Fiskerton.
 At Branston Island, on the Witham, it meets Branston, and follows the Branston Delph to the south-west.
 Just south of Corporation Farm, at Branston Booths, it crosses Bardney Road (B1190) and Car Dyke, then follows Moor Lane, and crosses the railway.
 330 yd west of the junction with Potterhanworth Road, it follows a hedge-line north, close to the east of Branston and on the eastern edge of Branston Community College playing fields.
 220 yd north of the school on Branston Road, it meets the parish of Washingborough, at the point where it joins the footpath to Washingborough Top.
 The parish does not border Canwick.